Slideshow image

 Here are five questions that we can ask as we read the Historical Backbone of the Bible at the level of our individual lives.
 I learned this approach years ago.
 It is the S.P.E.C.K. method.

-Each letter of S.P.E.C.K. is the first letter of a word that helps us focus on how the ‘Story’ can impact our lives.
+Each letter of S.P.E.C.K. is the first letter of a word that helps you focus on how the ‘Story’ can impact your lives.

 Does this ever happen in your life?

 Troubles plague you.
-You promise God you'll change your behavior.
-Then things get better and you go back to your old ways.
+You promise God you’ll change your behavior, but then things get better, and you go back to your old ways.

 So, as you read about Pharaoh, what could this be saying to you on the micro-level?
 Is there a Sin to avoid?